Be In The Know

 Planning for events and activities is a large part of the process.
 Several departments and offices work together, along with key stakeholders – residents, business owners and civic leagues.

-VBPD has a Special Event Task Force dedicated to public safety planning throughout the year, and it plans collaboratively with Emergency Medical Services (EMS), Emergency Communications and Citizen Services (ECCS), Emergency Management, Fire, Public Works, Sheriff’s Office and partner agencies.
+VBPD has a Special Event Task Force dedicated to public safety planning throughout the year, and it plans collaboratively with Emergency Medical Services (EMS), Emergency Communications & Citizen Services (ECCS), Emergency Management, Fire, Public Works, Sheriff’s Office and partner agencies.

 Police, Fire and EMS all have response plans and staff for the entire Oceanfront area.
-Citywide situational awareness and monitoring occurs during all of the events.
+Citywide situational awareness and monitoring occur during all of the events.
 For unexpected emergencies, contingencies are also in place.

 All public safety agencies are at a single command during events to ensure real-time, integrated communications.
 During event weekends, the agencies are staffed for the entire city, in addition to the event area.
 The departments review post-event reports for all events during the planning process to address issues and create future best practices.